 For more information about working at the board detail level see this post.
 CLICK

-In an introduction session with one of our newest SketchList 3D user I discovered a few new ways to make use of the align tool.
+In an introduction session with one of our newest SketchList 3D woodworking software user I discovered a few new ways to make use of the align tool.
 That video posts later this week.